In this post

 In addition to the hardware changes and the new chipset, performance metrics logically had to come to the Fenix range.
 The fact that they come to a new (and more expensive) model will make Fenix 5 Plus owners quite angry, although Garmin has yet to make a statement on this.
 We will have to wait for the official launch date of the Fenix 6 to see if metrics, temperature and altitude acclimatisation or incident detection will be included.

 But I want to focus this article mainly on the news that we have less detail about, which is there and which no one has talked about so far.

 This seems to be the main new feature of the Garmin Fenix 6 software.
 According to the filtered images and in Garmin's own words:

-"The PacePro function provides a slope-adjusted pace display along with V02Max estimates and training status"
+"The PacePro feature provides a slope-compliant adjusted pace indication along with V02Max and training status estimates."

 To put it in marketing language it looks very nice... but we have no idea what it refers to.

-What I guess PacePro does is show an instantaneous set pace as if we weren't climbing a slope.
-That is, if we're running at a 4:30 pace and we start climbing a 5% slope by slowing down, the clock will show us a "set pace" so we can compare it and thus continue with a similar level of effort.
+What I guess what PacePro does is to show an instantaneous adjusted pace as if we were not running up a hill.
+That is, if we are running at a 4:30 pace and we start to climb a 5% incline reducing our pace, the watch is going to show us an "adjusted pace" so that 1TP10We can compare it and, thus, continue at a similar level of effort.

 We may be climbing that slope at 6:30-7:00 min/km, but the adjusted pace may indicate that we are at an estimated 4:45, so we can push a little bit more and keep running at a similar intensity.